mehrshad-kh/aut-thesis/README.md

 Run `make setup`, then `make`.

-Each time you run `make clean`, make sure to run `make setup` afterwards.

 ## Requirements

 No bragging but, I'm a UNIX guy, so I spend most of my time behind a computer